cosmos/ibc-go/docs/ibc/overview.md

 correctly route packets to the destination module while allowing modules receiving packets to know the sender module.

-A channel can be `ORDERED`, in which case, packets from a sending module must be processed by the receiving module in the order they were sent.
-Or a channel can be `UNORDERED`, in which case packets from a sending module are processed in the order they arrive (might be in a different order than they were sent).
+A channel can be `ORDERED`, where packets from a sending module must be processed by the receiving module in the order they were sent.
+Or a channel can be `UNORDERED`, where packets from a sending module are processed in the order they arrive (might be in a different order than they were sent).

 Modules can choose which channels they wish to communicate over with, thus IBC expects modules to